thilo20/MachiKoroPad/README.md

 **MachiKoroPad features**:

-- track dice rolls for single and double roll
+- track a game of 'Machi Koro' logging player dice rolls with a minimum of user clicks
 - show statistics bar charts for tracked dice rolls (aggregated and for each player)
-- edit player names
+- edit player names, resume or continue tracking
 - supports Harbour extension (asks for +2 if you roll 10 or more)
 - supports Amusement Park extra turn
 - language support DE/EN